-- ► There is no pool file, all strings are embedded during compilation.
+- There is no pool file, all strings are embedded during compilation.
 This also removed some memory constraints.
 We kept token and node memory management because it is convenient and efficient but parts were reimplemented in order to remove some constraints.
-Token memory management is largely the same. - ► The specifier plus 1 filll does not generate an error.
+Token memory management is largely the same.
+All the other large memory structures, like those related to nesting, the save stack, input levels, the hash table and table of equivalents, etc. now all start out small and are enlarged when needed, where maxima are controlled in the usual way.
+In principle the initial memory footprint is smaller while at the same time we can go real large. - ► The specifier plus 1 filll does not generate an error.
 The extra 'l' is simply typeset. - ► The upper limit to \endlinechar and \newlinechar is 127. - ▶ Because the backend is not built-in, the magnification (\mag) primitive is not doing nothing.
 A shipout just discards the content of the given box.
 The write related primitives have to be implemented in the used macro package using LUA.
 None of the PDFTEX derived primitives is present. - ► There is more control over some (formerly hard-coded) math properties.
 In fact, there is a whole extra bit of math related code because we need to deal with OPENTYPE fonts. - ► The \outer and \long prefixed are silently ignored.
-It is permitted to use \par in math. - ▶ Because there is no font loader, a LUA variant is free to either support or not the OMEGA ofm file format.
+It is permitted to use \par in math. - Because there is no font loader, a LUA variant is free to either support or not the OMEGA ofm file format.
 As there are hardly any such fonts it probably makes no sense. - ► The lack of a backend means that some primitives related to it are not implemented.
-This is no big deal because it is possible to use the scanner library to implement them as needed, which depends on the macro package and backend. - ▶ When detailed logging is enabled more detail is output with respect to what nodes are involved.
+This is no big deal because it is possible to use the scanner library to implement them as needed, which depends on the macro package and backend. - ► The math style related primitives can use numbers as well as symbolic names.
+There is some more (control over) math anyway, which is a side effect of supporting OPENTYPE math. - When detailed logging is enabled more detail is output with respect to what nodes are involved.
 This is a side effect of the core nodes having more detailed subtype information.
 The benefit of more detail wins from any wish to be byte compatible in the logging.
 One can always write additional logging in LUA.

-3.1.3 Changes from ε -T_EX 2.2
+3.1.3 Changes from $\varepsilon$ -TEX 2.2

-Being the de-facto standard extension of course we provide the ε -TeX features, but with a few small adaptations.
+Being the de-facto standard extension of course we provide the $\varepsilon$ -TEX features, but with a few small adaptations.